Skip to main content

 My highly collaborative research programme focuses on aetiology, especially in relation to the Developmental Origins of Health and Disease.
 I have extensive cohort experience, including a 27-year collaboration with the Avon Longitudinal Study of Parents and Children (ALSPAC), research in the Born in Bradford and UK Biobank cohorts, and I helped to set up the nationwide COVIDENCE UK cohort to investigate risk factors for COVID-19.
 I have expertise in life course, respiratory, genetic and nutritional epidemiology, and more recently have developed interests in cognitive function and toxic metal epidemiology.

-- Whether exposure to toxic metals is contributing to adverse health outcomes and social and ethnic health inequalities across multiple English cohorts (Funding: Medical Research Council).
+• Is exposure to toxic metals contributing to ethnic and social health inequalities in children and young adults in the UK?
+(Funding: Medical Research Council).

 I welcome enquiries from potential PhD students (self-funded) and postdoctoral researchers.